The church serving the city

 Social justice ministry teams help congregations to respond to poverty and injustice in three ways:

-Tackling poverty and injustice in our neighbourhood
+Mobilising congregants to collectively tackle poverty and injustice in their neighbourhood

 We invite and equip congregants to be a part of various serving opportunities in their area, calling them to positively engage with their broader community so that they may help see change in their neighbourhood.